 Pichette told USA Today, "That's where the world is going.
 It's going to happen.
 He added that while this might happen over the next 10 years, "why wouldn't we make it available in three years?
 That's what we're working on.
 There's no need to wait."

 Achieving mind-numbing Internet speeds is actually not new.
 The BBC reported last October that researchers in the U.K. said they had achieved data transmission speeds of 10 gigabits per second using "li-fi."
 Li-fi is a technology that uses light from special LED light bulbs instead of wires.

-Meanwhile, Verizon (NYSE: VZ) said as recently as 2010 that it too had successfully tested 10 Gbps download and upload speeds using a new technology called XG-PON2, which would theoretically operate on Verizon’s existing fiber network.
+Meanwhile, Verizon VZ said recently that it too had successfully tested 10 Gbps download and upload speeds using a new technology called XG-PON2 which would theoretically operate on Verizon’s existing fiber network.

-What makes Google’s efforts significant is the fact that the company has shown a commitment to research and, in this case, implementation makes enough sense there would be no real reason to delay.
+What’s makes Google’s efforts significant is the fact the company has shown a commitment to research and, in this case, implementation makes enough sense there would be no real reason to delay.
 Pichette’s enthusiasm doesn’t hurt either.

-The Google CFO was asked on Wednesday whether Google planned to expand its Google Fiber network beyond the current three-city plan (Kansas City, Austin, and Provo) already announced.
+The Google CFO was asked, Wednesday, whether Google planned to expand its Google Fiber network beyond the current three-city plan (Kansas City, Austin, and Provo) already announced.

 At the time of this writing, Jim Probasco had no position in any mentioned securities.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.